polymorphismus/real-estate-agent/README.md

 - a deterministic post-classification eligibility gate for `definitions`

 That gate prevents “definition-like” wording from incorrectly bypassing the dataset query path.

+### Fallback And Control Intents
+#### `general_knowledge`
+Used for questions that are outside the dataset domain and should return an out-of-scope response.

+#### `ambiguous`
+Used when the request is incomplete, unclear, or missing required context and the system should ask a clarification question.

+#### `adversarial`
+Used for unsafe, manipulative, or policy-violating requests that should be blocked.

+#### `gibberish`
+Used for unparseable or non-meaningful input that cannot be understood reliably.

 ## Key Design Decisions
 ### 1. Combined Intent + Extraction